-- Post a single message in the most appropriate channel — If you want to post a message in Slack, please choose the most appropriate channel based on the topic.
+- Post a single message in the most appropriate channel — If you want to post a message in Discord, please choose the most appropriate channel based on the topic.
 Please post a single message once you've found the most appropriate channel.
-Posting lots of individual, single sentence messages can be frustrating for other members.
+Posting lots of individual, single-sentence messages can be frustrating for other members.

 - Share useful resources you find online — If you read a helpful article or discover a great resource, it would be great if you shared it in the resources channel for others to see.
 By sharing resources, you're helping others learn more and discover excellent content from across the web.

-- Send unsolicited DMs to other community members — The Slack community is specifically there to help community members communicate about code and web development in real-time.
+- Send unsolicited DMs to other community members — The Discord community is specifically there to help community members communicate about code and web development in real time.
 It's not a dating app or somewhere to message people without getting their permission first.
-If someone has said in a public channel that they’re happy for you to DM them then that’s fine.
+If someone has said in a public channel that they’re happy for you to DM them, then that’s fine.
 But please respect other people's boundaries.

-- Ask people to share subscriptions to Frontend Mentor or any other services — Sharing subscriptions will often go against the terms and conditions for a service.
+- Ask people to share subscriptions to Frontend Mentor or any other services — Sharing subscriptions will often go against the terms and conditions of service.
 So we don't allow messages asking to share paid resources.
 If someone asks you to share your PRO subscription, please inform us.